 Children don’t have the same judgment as adults, and sometimes they hurt themselves (or others)

 Kids get hurt.
 They also can do things that hurt other people.
-Florida law has some conditions and nuances for lawsuits involving children and personal injury.
+Georgia law has some conditions and nuances for lawsuits involving children and personal injury.

 Common types of injuries to children

 Children are particularly susceptible to certain types of injuries, many of which are preventable.
 These include:

 1. Falls from heights or tip-over accidents

 Falls are the leading cause of childhood injuries that require medical treatment.
 Children can fall from a variety of heights and surfaces, but typically these injuries involve playground equipment like jungle gyms or falls as a result of climbing on furniture.

 Anyone who has children living in or visiting their home should assess risks related to furniture accidents.
 The U.S. Consumer Product Safety Commission (CPSC) recommends that furniture and television sets are anchored to a wall in order to prevent a tip-over accident that could cause serious injury or death.
 Tall or heavy furniture like dressers, bookshelves or entertainment centers are particularly dangerous if not properly anchored.